Getting brokers out to your property can seem nearly impossible in today’s fast-paced and competitive industry.

 Getting tenant rep brokers from various companies together in one space is one of the biggest advantages of these types of events.
 This allows the landlord brokers and owners to network with the tenant rep brokers and form relationships that lead to a signed lease.

 Marketing your property can get expensive, especially when you include events in the mix, but the events can also generate free marketing in the form of earned media.
 This earned media can vary depending on how large your event is.

 For example, when you have a groundbreaking event, if you invite the press, it is very likely that they will write about the event – helping your property gain attention.
 For smaller events, by hiring a photographer, you can gain attention by uploading photos from the event to social media and tagging people and places in them.
 This will encourage others to share these on their own profiles – increasing your reach.

-You never want the event itself to outshine the point of the event – you want people to learn about the project and come away excited about the building, not just about the free swag they got or fun game they played.
+You never want the event itself to outshine the point of the event.
+You want people to learn about the project and come away excited about the building, not just about the free swag they got or the fun game they played.

 Broker events can get very expensive, and they can typically require a large budget to put on a quality event.
 And to make an impression on the brokers and actually get them to RSVP, you have to offer an enticing event.

 As a part of this budget, you need to account for giveaways, door prizes, and/or SWAG.
 With brokers, the old adage “time is money” couldn’t be more true, and as a result, it can require an enticing giveaway to catch their attention and get them to the event.
 Giveaway budgets can often be hundreds or thousands of dollars.
 Some events have drawings for large giveaways with things like a Big Green Egg or vacations for two, while others offer a smaller door prize to each person who attends (or at least the first 50 or so to arrive).